-- Upon acceptance into the program, a medical examination and proof of immunization are required. - All students are responsible for their own health/hospitalization insurance.
+- All Health Sciences candidates must undergo a criminal background check.
+Candidates with a criminal record may not be eligible for any CF Health Sciences program. - Upon acceptance into the program, a medical examination and proof of immunization are required. - All students are responsible for their own health/hospitalization insurance.
 Professional liability insurance is included in college fees. - It is necessary that students have reliable transportation to the assigned hospitals and clinical facilities.